From Idea to MVP: How AI Accelerates Software Development

 High Leverage: Boilerplate and Scaffolding

-AI is exceptional at generating the structural code that makes up 60-70% of any web application: CRUD endpoints, database schemas, form components, authentication flows, API integrations.
+AI is useful for structural code with recognizable patterns: CRUD endpoints, database schemas, form components, authentication flows, and API integrations.

 // Prompt: "Create a Drizzle schema for a multi-tenant SaaS